chris-sanders/ansible_k14_deployment/README.md

 `diff.sh` which just prints any changes that would be deployed.
 The current configuration is expecting the namesapce `kapp` to exist for storing application deployment history, it must be created prior to using the current configurations.
-After that the applications will deploy from their scripts, each application creats it's own namespace which is created as part of the deployment.
+After that the applications will deploy from their scripts, each application creates it's own namespace which is created as part of the deployment.

 ## Deleting
 Because the deployment uses kapp to deploy you can get a list of applications with `kapp list -n kapp` or remove an application and everything it created with `kapp delete -a app-name -n kapp`.
-Because the fully deployment documents are present kubectl can be used without kapp if prefered.
+Because the full deployment documents are present kubectl can be used without kapp if preferred.

 ## Building
 To build a new version, updating after modifying configuration or simply pulling in changes